andrasq/node-qconfig/Readme.md

 * `layers` - the inherits-from list of environments.
 The default inheritance rules are `{ default: [], development: ['default'], staging: ['default'], production: ['default'],
   canary: ['production'], custom: ['production'] }`.
-  Passed in layers are merged into the defaults; to delete layer set it to `undefined`.
+  Passed in layers are merged into the defaults; to delete a layer set it to falsy.
 * `loader` - function to read and parse the config file (default `require()`)
+* `extensions` - config filename extensions to try to load, in order `['', '.js', '.json']`.
+  The object returned by the first successful load (no error thrown) is used.

         var QConfig = require('qconfig/qconfig')
         var qconf = new QConfig()